opensvc/docs.opensvc.com/source/agent.service.task.rst

 * tasks don't need to be added to the system's scheduler, thus can be provisioned along with the service
 * tasks follow the service relocations
 * tasks can can be disabled, scoped, unscheduled
 * tasks runs can be conditionned by a specific service state.
-Only run on the active instance of a failover for example.
+Only run on the active instance of a failover for example
 * tasks can be run manually
 * tasks can run impersonated as a specified user
 * tasks can have cron-style schedule, anacron-style, networker-style schedule definition
+* dangerous tasks can ask for a confirmation
+* task commands support shell lexical (shlex) format
+* tasks support the requires keyword, to allow runs only when instance resources are in the specified states.

 Typical Use-Cases
 *****************